iotaledger/iota.js/documentation/docs/tutorials/native-token-transactions/03-mint-native-tokens.md

 console.log("Native Token Class ID", tokenClassId);
 ```

-Once you know the Block ID and the Native Token Class ID you can query them through the Explorer to verify that your transaction went well and the Foundry Output has been added to the Ledger.
+Once you know the Block ID and the Native Token Class ID, you can query them through the [Shimmer Explorer](https://explorer.shimmer.network/) to verify that your transaction went well and the Foundry Output has been added to the Ledger.

 ## Putting It All Together

-You can find [here]() the source code of the program thar executes all the steps of this part of the tutorial.
+You can download the code to mint a native token from the [iota.js repository](https://github.com/iotaledger/iota.js/tree/feat/stardust/packages/iota/examples/shimmer-native-token-transaction-tutorial/src/mint-tokens.ts).